 Based on an old Chinese story about a wise man who committed suicide by drowning rather than face dishonor, Dragon Boat Festival occurs some time in May.
 The story goes that ancient Chinese were so distraught about the wise man’s death that they set out in boats to throw sticky rice into the water so the fish would not eat his body.
 Today, dragon boat races are the descendants of re-enactments of this story.
 Dragon Boat Festival is a public holiday that usually lasts 2 or 3 days.

-Also called the Mid-autumn Festival, the Moon Festival is sort of the last hurrah of the year before the onset of winter - And one of the taiwanese favorite taiwan holidays.
-The occasion is linked to several famous Chinese myths and stories, but in practice, it's a time for family reunions, barbeques, moon gazing and relaxation.
+Also called the Mid-autumn Festival, the Moon Festival is sort of the last hurrah of the year before the onset of winter – And one of the Taiwanese favorite Taiwan holidays.
+The occasion is linked to several famous Chinese myths and stories, but in practice, it’s a time for family reunions, barbecues, moon gazing and relaxation.
 Moon festival is a public holiday that usually lasts 2 or 3 days.

 Taiwan itself doesn’t have a national Day as it’s not officially an independent country.
 Instead, the 10th of October (10-10) is celebrated as the National Day of the Republic of China.
 On the mainland, of course, this day is not celebrated.
 “Double Ten Day” is a national holiday and work is suspended.
 Virtually all the major streets and highways of Taiwan will be decked out with ROC flags and there is often a military parade.